microsoft/FluidFramework/experimental/dds/tree2/docs/Shared Tree Philosophy.md

     Accessing the content of a Forest is done through Cursors.
     Specialized chunked implementations can declare support for fast path APIs via symbols to allow their user to query for and use them.

-To enable efficient encoding and decoding between these formats, both are owned by chunked forest (allowing zero copy optimizations for data arrays between the two), and ref-counting is used on chunks so trees can be lazily closed, and modified in place when only referenced once.
+To enable efficient encoding and decoding between these formats, both are owned by chunked forest (allowing zero copy optimizations for data arrays between the two), and ref-counting is used on chunks so trees can be lazily cloned, and modified in place when only referenced once.